 Hollins reserves the right to suspend, expel, or place on administrative leave a student at any time if her conduct is unsatisfactory or if she violates the rules and regulations as set forth by the university.
-In the event either is necessary, there is no refund except for \$60 per month for meals, less an administrative fee (\$200 for 2022-23).
+In the event either is necessary, there is no refund except for \$60 per month for meals, less an administrative fee (\$200 for 2024-25).

 Withdrawing from the University impacts financial aid.
 Reductions in aid due to withdrawal could result in an outstanding balance with the University.
-Please see the section on page 37 regarding withdrawal and aid.